bcgov/cccharts/README.md

 ### Data

-`cccharts` also provides actual datasets.
+`cccharts`pulls climate change indicator data from the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public).
+The source data sets are licensed under the [Open Government License - British Columbia](http://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61).

 Type `data()` to see the available datasets or for example type `?snow` for more information on the snow data.

 Utilisation
 -----------